mwilkins17/hikeaday/README.md

 # hikeAday ![trail_name_icon](https://user-images.githubusercontent.com/100727077/168654942-fe59c639-2c1a-49f0-abf7-aff1a9c268ce.png)

 ![](file:///Users/victorsi/Desktop/Screen%20Shot%202020-03-14%20at%2012.44.09%20AM.png)<br>
 hikeAday is a full-stack web application where you can look up National Park trails information.
-You can see trail deatils, see the local weather forecast for a trail, keep track of your favorite trail, and review trails. <br>
+You can see trail details, see the local weather forecast for a trail, keep track of your favorite trail, and review trails. <br>

 💻 Deployment Link: https://hikeaday.app
 <br>